PECE-project/drupal-pece/src/docs/source/datamanagement.rst

 Data Management
 ###############

-This section describes the data management policies that were designed and implemented for PECE.
-Since February 2015, the PECE Design Group has been working to implement the recommendations of the Research Data Alliance's (RDA) "Practical Policies" Working Group (WG-PP) with a focus on the needs of empirical humanities researchers.
+This section describes the data management policies that were designed to be used with each instance of PECE.
+Since February 2015, the PECE Design Group has been working to implement the recommendations of the Research Data Alliance’s (RDA) “Practical Policies” Working Group (WG-PP) with a focus on the needs of empirical humanities researchers.

+Please note that the technical details below reflect how the PECE platform was designed.
+If you are an instance administrator, we hope that the details below can help explain why PECE is presently designed and configured in the way that it is.
+That said, we leave it to each administrator to determine for themselves whether these settings are appropriate for their research or institution.
+Given Drupal's flexibility, different research groups can change the pre-configuration of PECE as they see fit on each and every detail of the data management policies we describe.

 Definition